 Before you can execute the reject-default-route commands, you must initiate the ripng context.
-(See "Context Initiation" on page 198.)
+(See "Initiating the ripng context can take up to four steps." on page 228.)

 Use the route-map commands to filter incoming or outgoing routes.